The Exponential Fourier Series

 Clearly both sets of spectra represent the same periodic signal.

-The difference between the highest and the lowest frequencies of the spectral components of a signal is the bandwidth of the signal.
+The difference between the highest and the lowest frequencies of the spectral components in the positive frequency range of a signal is the bandwidth of the signal.
+Bandwidth =fmaxfmin where fmin and fmax refer to the lowest and highest frequencies in the positive frequency range.